SiChiTong/ACCR/README.md

 # Instructions:
 ## 1. ROS Installation:
 ROS installation instructions can be found [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
 We recommend the *ros-noetic-desktop-full*.

+*_**NOTE:**_* As ROS has revoked the old GPG key, you may meet the following error during the ROS installation:

+    Err:1 http://packages.ros.org/ros/ubuntu <YOUR_UBUNTU_VERSION>/main amd64 <SOME_ROS_PKG> amd64 0.13.3-0xenial-20190320-132757-0800

+or,

+    W: GPG error: http://packages.ros.org <YOUR_UBUNTU_VERSION> InRelease: The following signatures couldn't be verified because the public key is not available: NO_PUBKEY 5523BAEEB01FA116

+To resolve this, you need to run the following code to remove old key:

+    $ sudo apt-key del 421C365BD9FF1F717815A3895523BAEEB01FA116

+And then, import the new key:

+    $ sudo -E apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654

+At this point, make sure to run `$ sudo apt clean && sudo apt update`.
+You should receive no errors and subsequent `$ sudo apt install` commands should also now work.

 ## 2. Packages Installation:
 Install necessary dependency packages (some of them may not be required now):